RadicalZephyr/boot-junit/README.md

      :source-paths #{"src/main/java" "src/test/java"}
      ...)

-Then, configure the `junit` task with the packages to be searched for jUnit tests.
-Currently this must be done manually, but in the future we plan to support inferring packages from the given source-paths.
+Optionally, you can configure the `junit` task with the packages to be searched for jUnit tests.

     (task-options!
      junit {:packages '#{radicalzephyr.boot_junit.test}})

+If no packages are specified, the task will automatically try to run all tests in packages defined in the current project.

-Then I typically define a `test` task for ease of use.
+Finally, I typically define a `test` task for ease of use.

     (deftask test
       "Compile and run my jUnit tests."